vince-lam/vince-lam.github.io/_posts/2023-10-30-ml-tips-for-tabular-data.md

 ![DALL-E generated image of a researcher flooded by academic papers](/images/blog/2023-10_researcher-flooded-by-papers.png)

 ## Why learn from ML competitions winners?
 There is great value in analysing winning solutions of ML competitions.
 Competitions act as a battleground for participants to test out the latest research models and architectures.
-Or as [MLcontests](https://mlcontests.com/state-of-competitive-machine-learning-2022/) put it:
+Or as [MLcontests](https://mlcontests.com/state-of-competitive-machine-learning-2022/) puts it:

 >"One way to think of competitive machine learning is as a sandbox for evaluating predictive methods."